God's Mistake

-"God's Mistake" is a song by English pop rock band Tears for Fears, featured on their 1995 album Raoul and the Kings of Spain.
+"God's Mistake" is a song by the English pop rock band Tears for Fears, featured on their 1995 album Raoul and the Kings of Spain.
 The song was the first single taken from the album in the United States and Canada (where it was a minor hit), but the second to be taken from the album in the UK (following the release of the title track).

 It reached #61 in the UK, #102 in the US, and #48 in Canada.